Skip to main content

 <fast-text text={useFacetWrap('lorem ipsum')} />

-The fast-* components also provide access to a series of special Gameface CSS properties that do not rely on strings and use numbers instead.
-Because construction and parsing of strings is avoided for these properties, they are usually at least 2x faster.
+The fast-* components provide access to special Gameface CSS properties that use numbers instead of strings.
+This avoids string construction and parsing overhead, resulting in at least 2x faster performance for these properties.

-For more details on available optimized properties, you can search for properties ending on PX, VH & VW in the Gameface properties documentation
+For more details on available optimized properties, see the Gameface properties documentation